 Why Do Children Become Obese?

 The fundamental reason for obesity is the energy imbalance between the intake and consumption of calories (1) (2).
+The present day life style favours obesity.
+Children tend to eat junk food containing high density fats and cholestrol.
+Use of computers, tablets, mobile phones, etc., lead to less physical activity and less calories are burnt.
 Children become obese or overweight when they eat more food (calories) than what their bodies need for growth and physical activities.
 The extra calories are then stored in the fat cells.
 If the practice continues, the number of fat cells in the body increase over time, leading to obesity.

 What Do The Statistics Show?